 I love that I can top this creamy soup with anything my heart desires, which means I can eat it several days in a row without ever having to have it the same way twice.
 You can substitute fresh onions and celery in this recipe if you prefer, but using the dried version makes it easy to throw together on a weekday morning. —Colleen Delawder, Herndon, Virginia

 This foolproof winner is easy to prepare and makes a beautiful alternative to traditional sweet potatoes.
-To save time, make it ahead, allow it to cool, and refrigerate up to two days.
-On feast day, put it in the slow cooker set to low about two hours before serving, and reheat while the turkey roasts.
+To save time, make it ahead, allow it to cool and refrigerate it up to two days.
+Put the mashed potatoes back in the slow cooker set to low for about two hours before serving.
 Add a bit of apple cider or water if needed. —Judy Batson, Tampa, Florida

 During the holidays, using a slow cooker not only frees up oven space, but time, too!
 Sweet potatoes are a must on our family menu, and this no-fuss version will have everyone thinking you spent hours in the kitchen. —Pamela Allen, Marysville, Ohio